Law Library of Congress

 Some journals make recent articles freely available as PDF files on their website so we recommend checking the journal's home page.
 Google Scholar may point you to a PDF copy as well, especially if the journal is online-only.

-The HeinOnline Law Journal Library provides online, image-based access to law periodical titles.
+The HeinOnline Law Journal Library (available on campus and remotely with ASURITE) provides online, image-based access to law periodical titles.
 HeinOnline contains numerous complete runs of titles from the first volume, predating coverage available on either Lexis or Westlaw for most titles.
 It's most attractive feature for cite checkers is that it contains full-text exact page images of law reviews and journals, U.S. Reports, the Federal Register, and other primary and secondary legal sources.
 There is no difference between looking at a PDF version of a law review volume and looking at the actual print volume.
-In addition, Hein provides information on how it can be utilized as a cite-checking tool in its Cite Check in Seconds guide.

 Westlaw and Lexis

-The Westlaw Journals and Law Reviews and Lexis Law Reviews and Journals databases contain hundreds of full text law reviews and bar journals.
+The Westlaw Journals and Law Reviews (Westlaw password required) and Lexis Law Reviews and Journals (Lexis password required) databases contain hundreds of full text law reviews and bar journals.
 These periodicals can be searched as a group, individually, by topic or jurisdiction.